 Improved quality and nutritional value of produce - the wheat trial tissue analyses also demonstrated improved quality and nutritional values with wheat grain calcium increasing by 29%, magnesium by 63%, and numerous trace mineral increases over the control crops.
 In subsequent rice and maize trials, the produce was again found to be higher in the vast majority of nutrients tested.
 More nutritious produce leads to better flavour, quality and can achieve higher prices at sale.
 More nutritious produce also benefits the consumer, whether human or farm animal, by passing on its higher mineral content thereby helping to avoid potential dietary nutrient deficiencies and aiding healthy growth and development.

-3. There are no high values of minerals in SafeRock® Minerals.
-Some soils already have these minerals what is the additional advantage of SafeRock® Minerals?
+3. There are no high values of minerals in SafeRock®.
+Some soils already have these minerals what is the additional advantage of SafeRock®?

-Trial results (rice and maize trials 2015-16) consistently show SafeRock® Minerals outperforming single mineral supplements such as sulphur or zinc.
-Even though levels of some minerals seem low in SafeRock® Minerals, it is the increase in nutrient efficiency that drives higher and more nutritious produce.
+Trial results (rice and maize trials 2015-16) consistently show SafeRock® outperforming single mineral supplements such as sulphur or zinc.
+Even though levels of some minerals seem low in SafeRock®, it is the increase in nutrient efficiency that drives higher and more nutritious produce.

 Soil quality increases with repeat applications as the micronutrients and improved physical soil structure stimulates biota, biomass and organic matter content.
 Improvements in organic carbon and clay mineral content helps to hold water within the soil more effectively.

-4. How does SafeRock® Minerals make the locked up minerals in the soil more plant available?
+4. How does SafeRock® make the locked up minerals in the soil more plant available?